miurla/morphic/README.md

 ![capture](/public/capture-240404_blk.png)

+> [!WARNING]
+> Morphic is built with Vercel AI SDK RSC.
+AI SDK RSC is [experimental](https://sdk.vercel.ai/docs/getting-started/navigating-the-library#when-to-use-ai-sdk-rsc) and has some limitations.
+When using it in production, it is recommended to [migrate](https://sdk.vercel.ai/docs/ai-sdk-rsc/migrating-to-ui) to SDK UI.

 > [!NOTE]
 > Please note that there are differences between this repository and the official website [morphic.sh](https://morphic.sh).
 The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
 The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.